KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 - **Collapse:**
   Entropic victory.
 Coherence unravels, seal integrity fails.

-These phases define the “climate” of resonance — climates of order and decay.
+These phases define the climate of resonance — order or decay.

 ### Bifurcations